TV Wall Mount Installation Cost

 Can I mount a TV on a wall in a rented property?

-Always check your tenancy agreement first, as most contracts will require your landlords permission drilling into walls.
+Always check your tenancy agreement first, as most contracts will require your landlords permission before drilling into walls.
 If allowed, consider using non-permanent mounting solutions or ensure you can patch any holes when you move out.

 Can you hang a TV on newly plastered walls?